05 Jul Song of Courage | July 2016

 Move gently.
 If you cause birds to flee, you’re going too fast or moving too close.

-Use a telephoto lens, which allows taking photos at a distance.
+Use a telephoto lens, which lets you take photos at a distance.

 Never change, move, or damage anything that birds need.

-By the way, I’ve found that using these techniques results in better, more natural photos.
+By the way, I’ve found that using these techniques makes it easier to take better, more natural photos.